San Hlaing: Socialist Burma

 In 1964, he served as an artist (First Class) at Lanzin News Branch, Education Department of Burma Socialist Programme Party Headquarters.
 He had designed many insignias and emblems for the workers, peasants, and youth organizations.
 He was also called an "honorable legendary artist" in the Myanmar painting world.
 He is a versatile artist who not only illustrated traditional and commercial arts but also drew traditional Jataka Tales paintings, propaganda paintings, and realism drawings.
 He also created paintings of Myanmar culture and the fascist revolution as he portrayed the political situation of the past.

-In the special issues of Taing lone Kyaw and Myanma Alin Newspaper, all the cover were of his painings.
+In the special issues of Taing lone Kyaw and Myanma Alin Newspaper, all the covers were of his paintings.
 Shumawa, Mgwe Taryi, Pe Phu Hlwar, Magaythi, Yadanarmon, Myatsumon magazines, Loke Thar, Pyi Thu Kye, Khit Myanmar, Byar Deik Pan, Taya Yeik, Myaing Journals, and San Hlaing works were seen monthly and consecutively.

 Later life and death

-In 2015, at the age of 91, he held a 2-day solo exhibition at the historic Strand Hotel in Yangon.
-He was honored with a bust sculptures as the Myanmar's oldest painter in March 2013.

-San Hlaing died in Yangon on 15 December 2015, at the age of 91.
+He died on December 15, 2015, at the age of 93, following a two-day solo art exhibition by Master U San Hlaing at the Strand Hotel in Yangon on November 17 and 18, 2015.
+He was the oldest Myanmar artist who had continued to paint until his death at the age of 93.
+In honor of the legendary painter U San Hlaing, the family conserved and collected priceless items after his death, including more than 400 oil, watercolor, and pen and ink paintings.
+Establishing and opening a modest art museum was their goal.
+Firstly, the Anawrahta Art Gallery was founded under the direction of his grandson, U Myo Thaw, and a committee of seasoned artists was formed to oversee the gallery.
+The grand opening was meticulously planned.